cloudmesh-community/fa18-523-56/project-report/report.md

 NOTE
 This provides direction if there is a failure at this step if a file can't be split any what to do with the original file after it is split.
-This flexiablity that NiFi provides requires extra configuration choices but provides the NiFi admin extensive control over every aspect of the flow being built.
+This flexibility that NiFi provides requires extra configuration choices but provides the NiFi admin extensive control over every aspect of the flow being built.
 ```